daleonpz/Research-Project/chapter2.md

 If you hold that box in front of you in a dimly lit room, with the pinhole facing some light source  you see an inverted image appearing on the translucent plat [@Forsyth2002].
 In figure \ref{img:pinholemodel}, a 3D object (pyramid) is projected first on a scene plane, and then on the image plane.
 Each point in the scene plane or _world frame_  will have it's correspondence in the image plane or _camera frame_.
-The distance from the pinhole to the image plane is called focal lenght.
+The distance from the pinhole to the image plane is called focal length.

 ![The pinhole imaging model [@Garcia2001]. \label{img:pinholemodel}](img/pinholemodel-complete.png)

-The mathematical model of a pinhole camera can be devired using linear algebra and the visual representation  shown in figure \ref{img:pinholemodel}.
+The mathematical model of a pinhole camera can be derived using linear algebra and the visual representation  shown in figure \ref{img:pinholemodel}.
 <!--
  (I may add in the appendix the derivation of the equations) -->